-Knowledge management is the concept of creating, curating, organizing, and sharing important organizational knowledge for employees to access and find important information.
+Knowledge management is the concept of creating, curating, organizing, and sharing important organizational knowledge for employees to access and find important information quickly when required.
 In short, it connects employees to the right resources for any internal questions they may have.

-A successful knowledge management (KM) strategy starts with companies creating process documentation, ie. detailed step-by-step instructions on how to do different internal processes.
-The next step in this journey is to organize this content into an easy-to-search internal knowledge base such as an internal wiki.
+A successful knowledge management (KM) strategy starts with companies creating process documentation, i.e. detailed step-by-step instructions on how to conduct internal processes.
+The next step is to organize this content into an easy-to-search internal knowledge base such as an internal wiki.
 Without these content-storing platforms, internal knowledge becomes cluttered across internal Google Drives, PPTs, or is passed between employees through word-of-mouth.

 Above: Example of a self-help widget embedded in Salesforce using Whatfix

-With nearly all work processes and training now done digitally, L&D teams should begin to collect data across different factors of their employee training and development strategy.
-The different types of data that can be collected allows L&D teams to:
+With nearly all work processes and training now done digitally, L&D teams must collect data across different factors of their employee training and development strategy.

 Above: Example of gathering real-time feedback on your employee training content with Whatfix.